HesaiTechnology/HesaiLidar_General_ROS/README.md

 　Recommended:
 　Ubuntu - with ROS2 galactic desktop-full installed or
-  use the `rosdep` tool to install all the dependencies
+  use the `rosdep` tool and ROS2 galactic base to install all the dependencies

 ### Install ROS2 dependencies